alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ## Write and execute first test for your game

-To write tests with AlTester Unity SDK you need to import the AltDriver in your tests project.
+To write tests with AltTester Unity SDK you need to import the AltDriver in your tests project.

 AltTester package contains AltDriver class used to connect to the instrumented game.
 In the setup method create an instance of the driver and in the tear-down method invoke the stop method of the driver.
 With the instance of the driver you can query the Unity objects and interact with the game.